bbadzioch/461_site/modules/schedule/_posts/weekly_digests/weekly_digest_3.md

    only.
 Instead, a machine will be able to cut a rod into pieces of any length.
 However, the factory will still want to cut as few rods as possible to fulfill its orders, so it can minimize the usage of the material.
 The procedure to plan production will be as follows.
-Lets say that we need to produce $$n_i$$ pieces of length $$l_i$$ for $$$i=1, 2, \dots, k$$.
+Lets say that we need to produce $$n_i$$ pieces of length $$l_i$$ for $$i=1, 2, \dots, k$$.
    We can consider all possible pattens of cutting a rod into pieces of lengths $$l_i$$.
-   Then we can set a linear program that will tell us how many rods should be cut using each cutting patten in order to meet the demand, while minimizing the total number of rods cut.
+   Then we can set a linear program that will tell us how many rods should be cut using each cutting pattern in order to meet the demand, while minimizing the total number of rods cut.
-   In this settig, the number of possible cutting patterns can easily reach thousands, which will give thousands of decision variables and constraints.
+   In this settig, the number of possible cutting patterns can easily reach thousands, which will give thousands of decision variables.

-2. As soon as we know that a problem is unbounded, there is no need to do anything else, since it is known that the problem has no solution.
+2. As soon as we know that a problem is unbounded, there is no need to continue, since it is known that the problem has no solution.

 #### Jonathan asks:

-> How do you know when you're dealing with unboundedness?
+> How do you know when you are dealing with unboundedness?

-I explained in class last week.
+I explained this in class last week.
 Please see the
 <a href="{{site.baseurl}}/assets/annotated_notes/mth461_annotated_notes_7.pdf" target="_blank">notes</a>
 on unboundedness handling.